Our story

 The founding memo · #memo

 We wrote down everything we believe about EV charging in Ghana - the opportunity, the honest risks, the architecture, the unit economics.
 It's long.
 We mean it.
-The version published here is lightly redacted - budget figures and third-party advisor names are stripped.
-Everything else is verbatim.
+A lightly redacted version - budget figures and third-party advisor names stripped, everything else verbatim - is being prepared for publication here.

 Talk to us